Coffee from around the world roasted fresh daily. Have a browse of our accessories too, which are specially selected for our coffees.

 What does Colombian Coffee Taste Like?

-Our Colombia La Manuela Supremo is wonderfully balanced with a silky body and creamy finish.
-The large beans (hence ‘Supremo’) are roasted medium just after the first crack where a sweet roasted aroma is noticeable.
+Typically, Colombian coffee is high in acidity with heavy chocolate notes with some occasional fruity flavours.
+The acidity is due to the washed process, a method in which many Colombian coffees are processed.
+Colombia La Manuela Supremo is wonderfully balanced with a silky body and creamy finish.
+The large beans – ‘Supremo’ are roasted medium just after the first crack where a sweet roasted aroma is noticeable.
 It is great for lattes and cappuccinos.

 The flavours of cacao and walnut are matched with a fruit aroma and are simply irresistible.